erikmaday/unusual-whales-mcp/README.md

 ### 3. Start Asking Questions

-Once configured, just ask Claude about the market.
-It'll use the Unusual Whales data automatically.
+Once configured, just ask about the market.
+The Unusual Whales data will be used automatically.

 ## Configuration (Optional)